pearcebasmanm/rust-module/README.md

 - make edits to js/index.js
 - refresh foundry (F5)

-## Planned Capabilities
+## What it can't do (at least not yet)
-- Interfaced with the Foundry API
+- Interface with the Foundry API
 - Use a Rust UI framework